kftaylor/kftaylor.github.io/about.md

 1. [Click Flic button](https://ifttt.com/applets/44303349d-if-you-click-flic-then-share-location-in-sms){:target="_blank"} - sends text with location
 2. [Hold Flic button](https://ifttt.com/applets/44350944d-if-you-hold-flic-then-send-an-alert-sms-with-location){:target="_blank"} - sends alert text with location

-It appears that the 11/2/16 IFTTT update no longer allows users to publish and share recipes.
+Note: It appears that the 11/2/16 IFTTT update no longer allows users to publish and share recipes.
 They have restricted this functionality to service providers and product makers.
 I've included a video below to show functionality.

 ![]({{ site.baseurl }}/forestryio/images/Screenshot%202016-11-21%2011-2.jpg)